Travel and Mobility · Customer Experience

 In one sentence

-AI-native field service for airports is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of AODB and FIDS, moves first time fix rate by +0.3 against the airports baseline, and is operated under customer experience governance from day one.
+AI-native field service for airports A phased engagement that ships a production field service workflow on top of AODB and FIDS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on first time fix rate: +0.3.

 Key facts